ABDULRAFAYALIKHAN/ABDULRAFAYALIKHAN/README.md

 - 👀 I’m interested in EARNING MONEY
 - 🌱 I’m currently learning BBA
 - 💞️ I’m looking to collaborate WITH FRIEND
-- 📫 How to reach me RAFAY9849 (INSTAGRAM)
+- 📫 How to reach me rafay.khan.9849@gmail.com

 <!---
 ABDULRAFAYALIKHAN/ABDULRAFAYALIKHAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.